microsoft/Federal-Business-Applications/demos/AI Recruitment Accelerator App/readme.md

 ### 🧠 Apps
 - `AI Hiring App`(Model-Driven App): Manage job openings and the application process.
 - `Lightweight Resume Analyzer App` (Canvas app): A lightweight experience to test or use the AI recommendation quickly.
+No need to create any job opening record, etc. Just a quick recommendation of a resume against a job description.

 ### ⚙️ AI Builder AI Prompts
 Compares the resume text to the job description and provides a tailored recommendation.